Like you, I have heard the name Lake Titicaca a lot; and the child in me still giggles when I hear silly variations of body parts.

 Do you want to finally see what the fuss about Lake Titicaca, Peru is for yourself?

-We’ve been to Peru.
-We’ve ridden the busses, walked the streets, and seen the sights; so we know what to do and what not to do.
-More importantly, we know how to optimize every experience to save you time, energy, stress and money and make the most of your precious vacation time.
+I’ve been to Peru.
+I’ve ridden the busses, walked the streets, and seen the sights; so we know what to do and what not to do.
+More importantly, I know how to optimize every experience to save you time, energy, stress and money and make the most of your precious vacation time.
 Trust Sapphire & Elm Travel to craft a truly memorable and stress-free vacation, unique to you.